updated December 2020, last review June 2022

 Most clinical signs are related to the virus-induced central and peripheral nervous system dysfunction rather than neuronal death, and abnormalities in neurotransmission have been described (Jackson, 2002).

 Kittens from vaccinated queens obtain maternally derived antibodies (MDA) via the colostrum.
 The MDA titer in kittens depends on both the antibody level of the queen and the amount of colostrum ingested during the first day of life.
 In most kittens, MDA will not persist for longer than 12 weeks.
 MDA have been demonstrated even in the sera of fox cubs whelped by orally immunized vixens (Vos et al., 2003).
-Passive immunity may neutralize vaccine virus, thereby inhibiting immunoglobulin production and interfering with immunization during the first weeks of life.
+Passive immunity can neutralize vaccine virus, thereby inhibiting immunoglobulin production and interfering with immunization during the first weeks of life.
 Therefore, it is generally recommended to perform the primary vaccination in kittens over 12 weeks of age.

 Rabies virus antigens are highly immunogenic and capable of eliciting the full spectrum of protective immune responses.
-The virus is not cytopathogenic, cells are not destroyed during replication or maturation, and low levels of antigen are presented to the immune system.
-Neither humoral nor cell-mediated specific responses can be detected during the early stages of movement of virus from the site of the bite to the central nervous system (Green, 1997).
+The virus is not cytopathogenic, cells are not destroyed during its replication or maturation, and low levels of antigen are presented to the immune system.
+Neither humoral nor cell-mediated specific responses can be detected during the early stages of movement of virus from the site of the bite to the CNS (Green, 1997).
 Hence, infection of naive animals with rabies virus most often results in disease and death.
-Such sequel may be averted by prompt immunization following exposure, demonstrating that the development of anti-rabies viral immunity prior to extensive infection of neurons is protective.
+Such sequel can be averted by prompt immunization following exposure, demonstrating that the development of anti-rabies viral immunity prior to extensive infection of neurons is protective.